diegomartinez2/DMG/SSCHA_documentation/Tutorial_hands2/start.rst

           # Apply also the ASR and the symmetry group
           self.dyn_sscha.Symmetrize()
       def load_dyn(self,File_final_dyn,nqirr):
+          # The SSCHA dynamical matrix is needed (the one after convergence)
           # We reload the final result (no need to rerun the sscha minimization)
           self.dyn_sscha_final = CC.Phonons.Phonons(File_final_dyn, nqirr)
       def ensamble_sscha(self,T):